tanyaphung/tanyaphung.github.io/_pages/research.md

 - Developing a bioinformatics pipeline to map tumor neoantigens to the patient's microbiome
 - Applying pipelines that I developed to analyze cancer dataset to study neoantigen diversity, crosslink bacterial antigen diversity and association to immunotherapy responses

-# Summay of activities at Ambry Genetics
+# Summary of activities at Ambry Genetics
 - Processed NGS data from raw *bcl* files to *fastq* files using bcl2fastq and performed quality control of the sequencing data based on mean coverage, number of bases with different amount of coverage, or percent perfect barcode matching
 - Provided bioinformatics expertise and support to wetlab scientists to troubleshoot failed sequencing runs such as analyzing contamination, on target rate, or DNA fragment sizes
 - Gained knowledge and experience in NGS sequencing from different Illumina machines such as Hiseq, Nextseq, and Novaseq and Roche’s assay for ctDNA